Mannahouse Christian Academy: Middle School

 Along with standard Middle School classrooms, MCA's Middle School features Technology, Science Labs, Choir, Performing Arts and Music, Electives, and Field Trips.
 They compete with other Middle Schools in Athletics such as Track, Field, Basketball, Volleyball and a Physical Education class.

 High School

 Mannahouse Christian Academy's High School offers a wide variety of academics.
 They offer Technology, Science Labs, Performing Arts and Music, Honors Classes, Blended Learning, Online AP Classes, and dual credit opportunities at George Fox University and Portland Bible College.
 Their Athletics offer Soccer, Basketball, Track, Field, Volleyball (Male & Female) and Cheerleading.
 A high school student in order to graduate requires 4 English credits, 3 Math credits, 3 Social Studies credits, 3 Science credits, 3 Applied Arts credits, 2 Religion credits, 1 Health credit, and 1 Physical Education credit, amounting to twenty credits total.

 Athletics

 Mannahouse Christian Academy has a wide variety of athletic options for their students, being accredited by OSAA.
-They compete currently at the 2A level against both private and public schools for their Portland Campus while competing in the 1A level for their Eugene campus.
+They compete currently at the 1A level against both private and public schools for their Portland Campus and compete in the 1A level for their Eugene campus.